16 Aug 2018

 Yet, although the loss of a valued contact may be painful, you shouldn’t let this does affect your confidence.
 You will have heard people say a thousand times: “you can’t please everyone”, “it’s not you, it’s him”, “it’s best if you part ways”… And it’s true!

-The key points for a healthy email list
+What are the key points for a healthy email list

 Despite what you may think at first, the unsubscribe rate is actually quite reasonable (between 0.2% and 0.5%, depending on the industry) and it doesn’t mean that your last email was of poor quality.
 It’s just the traditional “life cycle” of an email list.